 The lacing system is as efficient and easy as an angler would want.
 An ergonomic mechanism with a lace clip keeps your shoes locked in place all day.
 Additionally, the ankle collar is wide enough to house your perfect waders.
 You’ll be surprised at how quickly they drain once you take them out of water.

 To conclude, these are great for someone who wants to go wading and doesn’t want to spend a lot.
-They may not be as long-lasting as Simms, but still the best wading boots for cold water and entry-level anglers.
+Still the best wading boots for cold water and entry-level anglers.

 - Low price-to-quality ratio